BigNocciolino/stolen-ftp/README.md

 #### Options
 - `url` =This is the url of the ftp server
-- `username` = Username for authenticate to the server (if have some special characters may you need to format it, see: [url encoding](https://www.w3schools.com/tags/ref_urlencode.ASP))
+- `username` = Username for authenticate to the server
-- `password`= This is the password for the authentication (if have some special characters may you need to format it, see: [url encoding](https://www.w3schools.com/tags/ref_urlencode.ASP))
+- `password`= This is the password for the authentication
 - `dw_path` = This is the path where the downloaded file are begin stores
 - `ftp_path` = This is the path of the folder or file on the remote server

+## Automate the script

 ## Features